The Dakotas (band): Backing Billy J. Kramer: 1963—1967

 After a row with Epstein, Ray Jones left the group in July 1964.
 Robin MacDonald moved to bass to make way for a new lead guitarist, Mick Green from Johnny Kidd and the Pirates, and the band continued to record with Kramer and under their own name.
-Maxfield left to concentrate on songwriting in 1965, leaving the Dakotas as a trio, while ex-Pirate Frank Farley replaced Mansfield on drums in 1966.
+Maxfield left to concentrate on songwriting in 1965, leaving the Dakotas as a trio, while ex-Pirate Frank Farley (born Frank William Farley, 18 February 1942, Belgaum, British India) replaced Mansfield on drums in 1966.
 However, the decline of Kramer's career through alcoholism also caused the decline of the Dakotas' career.
 He parted from the group in September 1967, and the band folded the following year.
 MacDonald, Green and Farley then joined Cliff Bennett's backing band.

+Reformed: 1989—2021

 The Dakotas re-formed in the late 1980s and recruited vocalist Eddie Mooney and session musician Toni Baker.
 After original drummer Tony Mansfield left to pursue a career in finance and Mike Maxfield suffered a stroke, drummer Pete Hilton and guitarist Alan Clare were added.
-In recent years, the band has appeared on nostalgia 1960s package tours in their own right, as well as backing artists such as Peter Noone of Herman's Hermits, Wayne Fontana and John Walker of the Walker Brothers.
+In recent years, the band appeared on nostalgia 1960s package tours in their own right, as well as backing artists such as Peter Noone of Herman's Hermits, Wayne Fontana and John Walker of the Walker Brothers.
 In 2004 the Dakotas worked with British comedian Peter Kay on hit TV series Phoenix Nights and Max and Paddy.
 Toni Baker co-wrote all the music with Peter Kay.

+Maxfield suffered a stroke in August 2004 and left the band, leaving no original Dakotas.

 In December 2007, Eddie Mooney was invited to front the Fortunes whose lead singer, Rod Allen died after a sudden illness.
 This led to him joining the band full-time.
-Since December 2010 the Dakotas gained a new bass player in Marius Jones, and a new frontman in Ronnie Ravey, taking the band back to the original formula of a five-piece outfit.
+In December 2010 the Dakotas gained a new bass player in Marius Jones, and a new frontman in Ronnie Ravey, taking the band back to the original formula of a five-piece outfit.

-The Dakotas still tour and record, but none of the members from the 1960s play with the group, although Mike Maxfield, the original guitarist, was still involved behind the scenes until his death in December 2023.
+The Dakotas still tour and record, but none of the members from the 1960s play with the group, although Mike Maxfield, the original guitarist, was still involved behind the scenes.
+The Dakotas ended in 2021.

+Years after and Maxfield tribute concert: 2025—2026

+Ronnie Ravey died from a heart attack on 10 November 2025.

+On 6 December 2025, it was announced that the Dakotas would reform for a one-off gig at the Butlins Skegness' 60s weekend on 3 January 2026, made in honour of Mike Maxfield.
+The lineup will include Toni Baker and Pete Hilton, plus Eddie Mooney returning from 2007, and new member Robin Hill.

+A month after the reunion concert, on 16 February, it was announced on the bands website that the "new" Dakotas would return in January 2027.